gleanerio/archetype/networks/oceans/README.md

 ## Let's just do it

+Overview images for the source definitions dt_sources Publishing dt_jsonld
+Image for the indexing and Nabu  dt_indexing
+Image for data products dt_dataops
+note:  removed the "shape" dt, included in dt_jsonld

+play the game in your command line too!  link to bash scraping docs

 * Source assessment
     * NOTEBOOK: [sitemap_assay.ipynb](../commons/sitemap_assay.ipynb)
+* publishing
+    * this is out of scope for the demo, but I will touch on this
 * Gleaner
     * indexing via cliGleaner.sh [quickstart](../../docs/quickstart.md)
 * Nabu